 - In Final Fantasy VIII, all three Gardens have halos which hover above them and turn into anti-gravity engines when activated.
 Only Balamb and Galbadia Gardens actually get to activate theirs, as Trabia Garden is obliterated before its staff figured out how to activate it.

 - Given to the enemies in Bayonetta, which makes sense, as they're angels.
 The stronger the angel, the more elaborate the halo becomes.

-- Infamously, the Cheater's Lament in Team Fortress 2 (though that one is of the "obviously fake halo" subtype, with the wire holding up said halo being blatantly visible from all angles).
+- The Cheater's Lament in Team Fortress 2 (though that one is of the "obviously fake halo" subtype, with the wire holding up said halo being blatantly visible from all angles).

 - Halos are a purchasable costume item during the Valentines Event in City of Heroes.
 There is a regular shiny golden "good" halo and then the "naughty" halo which looks like it is made of semi-molten iron and always on fire.

 - Played with by Angelia Avallone from Arcana Heart, who is a total brat and uses her halo as a throwing weapon.